r-multiverse/help/.github/ISSUE_TEMPLATE/moderator-onboarding.md

 assignees: r-multiverse/administrators
 ---

-@r-multiverse/administrators, I would like to join the R-multiverse [moderator](https://r-multiverse.org/team.html#moderators) team.
+@r-multiverse/administrators, I would like to join R-multiverse as a [moderator](https://r-multiverse.org/team.html#moderators).

 ## Onboarding process